Genopop/Rare_founder_variants_Beauce/README.md

    - [identify_related_individuals.py](identify_related_individuals.py) : Identify groups of third degree relatives (refinedIBD sharing >= 0.125 and/or genealogical kinship >= 0.0625)
    - [compute_PC-AiR.R](compute_PC-AiR.R) : Perform a principal component analysis on the cleaned genotyped data, projecting the related subset onto the unrelated sample
    - [ancestry_clustering_PCA_UMAP_DBSCAN.R](ancestry_clustering_PCA_UMAP_DBSCAN.R) : Identify the meaningfull principal components, perform UMAP and identify clusters using DBSCAN.
 The resulting data can be found in the data/ folder.
-   - [ibd-ne.sh](ibd-ne.sh) : Infer effective population size in each cluster using IBD segments
+   - [ibd-ne.sh](ibd-ne.sh) : Infer effective population size in each cluster using IBD segments.
+The resulting data can be found in the data/ folder.

 2. **Identify founder variants**
    - [identify_variants_with_higher_freq.R](identify_variants_with_higher_freq.R) : Identify ClinVar variants with a relative frequency difference of at least 0.1 in Beauce compared to UrbanQc
+   - [calculate_carrier_rates.R](calculate_carrier_rates.R) : Calculate the carrier rate for each variant with a higher frequency
    - [filter_enriched_variants_carriers_ibd.R](filter_enriched_variants_carriers_ibd.R) : Identify carriers of the variants with a higher frequency and only keep variants with at least 5 carriers
    - [IBDsharing_byPosition.py](IBDsharing_byPosition.py) : For each variant, get the number of pairs of carriers sharing IBD at each position
    - [IBDsharing_variantPosition.py](IBDsharing_variantPosition.py) : Calculate the proportion of pairs of carriers sharing at the variant's position